My son’s autism diagnosis changed my life.

 We stopped going out as a family.

-My son stims, as do most kids with autism.
-That is a coping mechanism for him, but I understand how that can be embarrassing for a teenage girl.
+My son stims, as do many kids with autism.
+That is a coping mechanism for him, but it’s embarrassing for my teenage daughter.
 My 8-year-old doesn’t seem to mind, but she is a unique little ball of fire that enjoys causing a stir.
 Still, I know it’s hard for her to have a brother who is different.

-Nathan wasn’t sleeping, so we weren’t resting, and our home was a wreck.
+Nathan never slept, so we weren’t resting, and our home was a wreck.

 What happened to normal?